tominflux/blux/README.md

 # blux

-**blux** is a React framework for building JAMstack websites with a WYSIWYG CMS.
+**blux** is a React framework for building JAMstack websites with a *WYSIWYG CMS.

+*The CMS of a **blux** site is the same code and same appearence as the public-facing site, but with extra content-management UI & functionalities on top.

 ---